What Is FreeSync And Is It Worth It?

-A modern graphics card includes numerous features designed to improve your user experience.
-AMD has now released its FreeSync technology, which is key for ensuring smooth gameplay.
+A modern graphics card includes numerous features designed to enhance your user experience.
+AMD has now released its FreeSync technology, which is crucial for ensuring smooth gameplay.

 To better understand what FreeSync actually is, we first need to know about the problem it addresses.